jdeaza/Getting-and-Cleaning-Data/CodeBook.md

 How to run the code?
 ===================

-You can run th code with the command Rscript run_analysis.R
+You can run the code with the command Rscript run_analysis.R